She’s a talented artist, and she’s been trying to sell her art-making skills in a variety of ways for many years.

 BONUS #1: Weekly Accountability and Coaching Calls

 These weekly calls are designed to help you with any specific questions you might have as you’re attracting your first online sale, or working on doubling your online sales.
 Got a question like, “I do lots of different kinds of art.
 How should I focus my marketing message from Module 4”?
 You can get feedback and answers from me every week for the four weeks of the course.
 If you’re stuck on a particular homework assignment, this is the perfect place to get unstuck – you can pick my brain about any of the content or assignments from the course, or about any overall art marketing question you may be wrestling with.
 If you can’t attend the coaching calls live, that’s no problem!
 All the calls will be recorded.
 You can email me your question in advance, and I’ll answer it on the call – then you can access the recording later.
+The calls start Monday, May 7 at 1 PM Pacific Time.
+All calls are recorded and you can ask questions in advance.

-BONUS #2: Private Online Artist Community
+BONUS #2: Private Online Artist Community, The Abundant Artist Association for 1 Year

 Once You Finish the Five Core Modules, Here’s How to Take Your Business Further…